Orfium/critical-dependabot-jira/README.md

 # Critical Dependabot Jira
-Create a jira ticket of issue type **Bug** when a critical dependabot PR is created in the repository.
+Create a jira ticket of issue type **Bug** when a critical dependabot pull request is created in the repository. \ Criticality can be configured by setting a CVSS threshold.

 # Usage
 See [action.yml](https://github.com/Orfium/critical-dependabot-jira/blob/master/action.yml).